UConn study compiles depth of contamination at former Foxboro industrial property

 Karl VandenBoom of 109 Morse St. thanked board for raising awareness of long-standing problems at the site.

-“It’s been a long time coming,” he said.
+“It’s been a lot time coming,” he said.
 “It’s awesome to hear it’s going to be looked at.”

 VandenBoom said teenagers use portions of the site as a hangout, adding he has observed barrel fires burning inside the abandoned Summit Casting building.